abhabongse/pyfnfn/README.md

 ### 2. Specifying file argument

-The keyword-only argument `filearg` specifies which argument of `input_func` should be watched for file names in addition to file-like objects.
+The keyword-only argument `filearg` specifies which argument of `original_func` should be watched for file names in addition to file-like objects.
 It can either be

-- an integer specifying the 0-index of the position argument of `input_func`, or
+- an integer specifying the 0-index of the position argument of `original_func`, or

-- a string representing the argument name of the `input_func`.
+- a string representing the argument name of the `original_func`.

-The default value of `filearg` is `0` which means that the *first* argument of `input_func` is expected to receive file-like object by default (as in the above two examples).
+The default value of `filearg` is `0` which means that the *first* argument of `original_func` is expected to receive file-like object by default (as in the above two examples).

 Here are three example that are semantically equivalent: they all return the first `l` lines of a given file: